FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 ## Saving the PIDs

-For Part 4, we will need the entry ids for the setup workflow entry and the workflow parameters entry (input for the md setup workflow).
+For Part 4, we will need the entry ids for the setup workflow entry (`setup_workflow.archive.yaml`) and the workflow parameters entry (`workflow_parameters.archive.yaml`), that is the input for the md setup workflow.
 Find the proper entry ids using the GUI or the `get_entries_of_upload()` method as in Part 2.
 Copy the `entry_id` for each into your `PIDs.json` file:

 ```json
 {